bentomhall/nih-system/homebrewery/world/player-options.md

 At Higher Levels: When you cast this spell using a spell slot of 5th level, the damage increases to 6d8 and the push distance increases to 15 feet.

 **Source"** Kobold Press’s Deep Magic 5e: Clockwork Magic document (OGL 1.0a) and licensed as such.

+#### Tap Vitality Reserves
+*3rd level necromancy*
+____
+- Components: V, S
+- Cast time: 1 action
+- Range: Touch
+- Duration: Instantaneous
+- Classes: Bard, Cleric, Druid, Paladin, Ranger, War Mage (Heavy Assault)
+____
+Your touch unlocks the deep reserves inside your target.
+One willing creature touched can expend and roll up to two unused hit dice.
+For each hit die expended, they can choose one of the following
+- Regain hit points equal to the amount rolled plus their Constitution modifier.
+- Regain spell points equal to half the amount rolled (rounded down).
+If the character has spell slots instead, they regain expended spell slots equivalent to the total spell points restored.
+- Regain stamina equal to half the amount rolled.

+**Source:** Original.
+Licensed CC-BY-4.0.

 #### Tick Stop
 *1st level enchantment*